revault/practical-revault/messages.md

             {
                 "accepted": true,
                 "reason": "",
-                "sig": "ECDSA (secp256k1) signature of this exact json with no space and 'sig:\"\"'" },
+                "sig": "ECDSA (secp256k1) signature of this exact json with no space, no \"pubkey\" entry and 'sig:\"\"'", "pubkey": "secp256k1 public key used to produce the above signature" },
             {
                 "accepted": true,
                 "reason": "",
-                "sig": "ECDSA (secp256k1) signature of this exact json with no space and 'sig:\"\"'" },
+                "sig": "ECDSA (secp256k1) signature of this exact json with no space, no \"pubkey\" and 'sig:\"\"'", "pubkey": "secp256k1 public key used to produce the above signature" },
             {
                 "accepted": true,
                 "reason": "",
-                "sig": "ECDSA (secp256k1) signature of this exact json with no space and 'sig:\"\"'" }
+                "sig": "ECDSA (secp256k1) signature of this exact json with no space, no \"pubkey\" and 'sig:\"\"'", "pubkey": "secp256k1 public key used to produce the above signature" }
         ]
     }